abhishekarya1/Hash-Define-myNotes/content/data/broker/kafka.md

 To summarise: Producers are not restricted to specific partitions — they can write to any partition within a topic, dynamically or explicitly.
 But Consumers are restricted to the partitions assigned to them within a consumer group, they cannot read from partitions assigned to other consumers in the same group.
 {{% /notice %}}

+So if a service is writing two messages (`A` and `B`, in order) to the same Kafka topic, and another service which is the consumer reads from the same topic, then there is no guarantee of ordering.
+The order will be there during read if the messages gets stored in the same partition (randomly or explicitly), otherwise ordering isn't guaranteed as the partition containing the message `B` maybe read from first.

 ## Features
 **Replication**: it exists at every level.
 Cluster, Broker, Partitions are configured to be data replicated and have fail-overs in place in a well configured Kafka system.